Low thickness lowered floor system

 The high conductivity and the reduced thickness strongly lower the thermal resistance above the pipe to the full advantage of the system yield: high yields are obtained with low delivery temperatures.

 Saves on time and costs on site

 The use of the self-leveling screed in the ECOfloor Tech radiant system offers numerous energy advantages.
-The thermal characteristics of the screed are certain and not subject to site variables.
+The thermal characteristics of the screed are certain and not subject to building site variables.

 The use of the self-leveling screed combined with ECOfloor Tech allows for accelerate construction times.
 Equipment for fluid mixes for pumping and laying the screed can be used.
 It is not necessary to pose anti-shrinkage networks and expansion joints; drying is very fast: on average within 4 gg the first start can already be carried out.